Ilshidur/bind2/README.md

 ### `bind2(fn, thisArg[, arg1[, arg2[, ...]]])`

-This function is a wrapper the native `bind()` function.
+This function is a wrapper of the native `bind()` function.

 * **Arguments :**
   * `fn` *(Function)* : the function to bind.
-  * `thisArg` : The value to be passed as the `this` parameter to the target function when the bound function is called.
+  * `thisArg` : the value to be passed as the `this` parameter to the target function when the bound function is called.
 The value is ignored if the bound function is constructed using the `new` operator.
 When using `bind` to create a function (supplied as a callback) inside a `setTimeout`, any primitive value passed as `thisArg` is converted to object.
 If no arguments are provided to `bind`, the `this` of the executing scope is treated as the `thisArg` for the new function.
-  * `arg1, arg2, ...` : Arguments to prepend to arguments provided to the bound function when invoking the target function.
+  * `arg1, arg2, ...` : arguments to prepend to arguments provided to the bound function when invoking the target function.

 * **Returns :** a copy of the given function with the specified this value and initial arguments.